akanshkatyayan/Modalysis/README.md

 **Steps:**
  - Created a VM instance on Google cloud Platfom
- - Created a Project named: modalysis
+ - Created a Project named: Modalysis
  - Enable Cloud Engine API
  - App Engine:
     -  Create a new application